marcblanchet/rfc7720bis/draft-hardaker-iab-rfc7720-bis.md

 - Changed instances of RSSAC-001 to also include subsequent versions
 - General restructuring to better document requirements vs a discussion of the document's history and changes
+- Added a section for Protocol Recommendations
+- Added a recommendation to support NSID

 ## Changes between RFC2870 and RFC7720